 Last year we shared a powerful weekend of study and service at Evans Creek Camp.
 We plan to return there for another day of service in the spring.

-This year The Retreat is a vacation rental that comes with towels and bed linens, great meeting areas, a hot tub, and easy access to the beach.
+The Men’s Retreat is a vacation rental that comes with towels and bed linens, great meeting areas, a hot tub, and easy access to the beach.
 Kirk Nelson will supervise our meal preparation, and we will eat well.
 Retreats feature a relaxed atmosphere fun nights, an inspiring Sunday morning worship service, and lots of time to spend fishing, golfing, hiking, and walking on the beach.
-We haven’t determined the exact cost yet, but we anticipate that it will be around $100 per man.
 Don’t miss it!!